TalkingEyes: Pluralistic Speech-Driven 3D Eye Gaze Animation: Experiments

-Gaze360 \cite{kellnhofer2019gaze360} trains a deep neural network to predict 3D eye gaze direction from an input facial image.
-We conduct a quantitative comparison with Gaze360 and report the results in Tab. \ref{tab:quantitative_evaluation_gaze}.
-Specifically, we construct a evaluation dataset by manually annotating the 2D pupil centers in the facial images as ground truth.
-Then the 3D pupil centers generated by Gaze360 and our LightGazeFit are projected to the image plane and then compared with ground truth to measure the $L_2$ errors.
-Tab. \ref{tab:quantitative_evaluation_gaze} clearly show that our LightGazeFit achieves smaller prediction errors.
+As clearly shown in Tab. \ref{tab:quantitative_evaluation_gaze}, our LightGazeFit achieves superior performance, yielding both a lower prediction error and a gaze velocity that more closely matches the ground truth.
 Fig. \ref{fig:gaze_compare} shows the visual comparison.
 There exists a deviation from the actual angle of eyeball rotation in Gaze360, indicating that the gaze direction produced by Gaze360 can't be directly converted into the eye pose parameters in FLAME.